- Travel and Places»

 Chor Bazaar (Thief Market) is the largest flea market in India.
 Many people come here to get a good bargain on second hand or even new products.

-If you are a foreigner, try to do accompany a guide or local person with you.
+If you are a foreigner, try to accompany a guide or local person with you or else the sellers will rip you off your money.

 15) Crawford Market (officially Mahatma Jyotiba Phule Mandai)